riscv/riscv-crypto/tools/README.md

 $> $REPO_HOME/tools/start-from-scratch.sh
 ```

 You only need to clone the external repos once.
-Once cloned, you
-can just change the `RISCV_ARCH` variable, re-run `bin/conf.sh`,
-and run the `tools/build-all.sh` script.

 **Long Version:**